Click on the link below to jump to that section:

 When not working in the Abbey, Michael is enjoying spending time with his family, reading, listening to country music and watching musicals.

-We have Kim Cummings and Christine Poharyskyi representing our cleaning team.
 The Abbey is supported by many, many volunteers who allow us to open our doors every day of the week.
 All our guides and stewards are volunteers along with our busy hospitality team.
 If you’d be interested in volunteering at the Abbey then please contact us by phone, email or pop in!
 You will be welcomed.